NAOS Advanced Diploma in Psychosexual and Relationship Psychotherapy

 Course philosophy

-The Advanced Diploma in Psychosexual and Relationship Psychotherapy is underpinned by a strong commitment to all communities and client populations our trainees serve with deepend sensitivity to a wide range of gender, sexuality and relationship expressions.
+The Advanced Diploma in Psychosexual and Relationship Psychotherapy is underpinned by a strong commitment to all communities and client populations our trainees serve with deepened sensitivity to a wide range of gender, sexuality and relationship expressions.
 We acknowledge the complexity and richness of human experience and the necessity of recognising and valuing the intersecting identities that clients bring to the therapeutic space.
 Our graduates are called to serve everyone, be they “mainstream” or “erotically marginalised”.

 At the heart of our course is the intentional use of self and “beyond schoolism” (Clarkson 2010) – in that sense the programme is formational rather than “information” based.